 1. What do you really want to do with your life?

-2. Do you really want to just “find a man” or do you want a relationship?
+3. Do you want to just have fun for the moment or do you want a relational commitment?

-3. Does this management position fit in with your vision of your future?
+4. Does this management position fit with the future vision for – yourself?

 “Because you are not involved with anyone,” I continued, “I would spend this time doing some real soul searching, rather than to man hunt”